2021 PENSION LEGISLATION

 any public testimony could be given and before updated versions of the 165 page

 bill could be read.
-The Budget Bill
+The Budget Bill passed,

-a 401K style retirement plan when they sign their first contract.
+401K style retirement plan when they sign their first contract.
 Many legislators were unaware that this

 language was included in the Budget Bill when they voted on it.
 This pension